The Lord of the Rings (musical): London

 The significantly re-written show, shortened to three hours, began previews at the Theatre Royal, Drury Lane on 9 May 2007, with its official premiere on 19 June 2007.
 The same creative team as the Toronto production was involved in the London production, with only four cast members reprising their roles from Toronto—James Loye (Frodo), Owen Sharpe (Pippin), Peter Howe (Sam) and Michael Therriault (Gollum).
 The production featured a cast of 50 actors and reportedly cost £12 million (approximately US$25 million), making it one of the most expensive musicals ever produced in the West End.
 It was nominated for 7 Whatsonstage Theatregoer's Choice Awards in 2007 and 5 Olivier Awards in 2008, including book and lyrics, lighting (Paul Pyant), sets and costumes (both Rob Howell) and sound.
 The production took its final bow on 20 July 2008, after 492 performances over a 13-month run.
-It was one of the biggest commercial flops in West End history.

-The Times called it "a brave, stirring, epic piece of popular theatre" and The Guardian gave the show a four star rating, calling it "a hugely impressive production".
-The production received many negative reviews from critics; Amol Rajan in The Independent wrote that it had "received a critical mauling throughout most of its run", leading to its closure.
-In Canada, Variety labelled it "a saga of short people burdened by power jewellery".
-The Toronto Star dubbed it "Bored of the Rings".
+The production received mixed reviews from critics.
+Among the positive reviews, The Times called it "a brave, stirring, epic piece of popular theatre" and The Guardian gave the show a four star rating, calling it "a hugely impressive production".
+In The Stage, Mark Shenton wrote the production “both looks and behaves as a spectacular piece of music theatre, and there isn’t a single production element that doesn’t impress and frequently thrill.
+Despite several positive reviews, Amol Rajan in The Independent wrote that it had "received a critical mauling throughout most of its run", leading to its closure.
+It was remarked upon at the time for its lack of commercial success.
 Susannah Clapp in The Observer called the stage design "gargantuan" with "a terrific, house-size spider", "black-leather Orcs ... like scarab Richard IIIs" and "long-winded ents ... on stilts".
 The trouble, she wrote, was that none of these characters "moves events along with any urgency."

-The London original cast recording was released on February 4, 2008, and features 18 musical numbers from the show.
+The London original cast recording was released on 4 February 2008, and features 18 musical numbers from the show.